The longer bio

 Sarah is known globally for founding the I Quit Sugar movement – a digital wellness program with 13 award-winning books that sell in 52 countries – which saw millions around the world transform their health.
 In 2022 Sarah sold the business and gave everything to charity.

 Sarah is an experienced journalist and broadcaster.
-She was previously the editor of Cosmopolitan Australia at age 29; host of MasterChef Australia; was a News Corp journalist and columnist; and has hosted ABC’s Compass, Ten’s The Project and been a regular panellist and news commentator on Australian, UK and US screens for two decades.
+She was previously the editor of Cosmopolitan Australia at age 29; host of MasterChef Australia; was a News Corp journalist and columnist; and has hosted ABC’s Compass, Ten’s The Project and has been a regular panellist and news commentator on Australian, UK and US screens for two decades.

 “Sarah is full of expert advice while remaining grounded and incredibly human.
 Her vulnerability is her strength.”